§ Common questions

 03Do all members have to be from the same university?+

 No. You can team up with whoever you want — different universities, different cities, or different countries.
-The only rules are SMIO membership for each participant and the per-track profile rules (e.g., undergraduates for the Undergraduate track).
+The only rules are the membership requirement (at least half of each team holding SMIO or ALIO-society membership) and the per-track profile rules (e.g., undergraduates for the Undergraduate track).

 04Do teams outside Mexico qualify?+